 The cost of the track includes the regular Aardvark program, plus round trip airfare from Israel for each of the trips, local transportation abroad, hostels, three meals per day abroad, entrance fees to sites, tour guides, tips, and chaperone(s).
 The trips are all inclusive excluding person expenses.
 Please note that it is hard to predict fluctuations in air travel due to fuel charges, thus Aardvark Israel reserves the right to alter dates and programming.

 What is not included in the price?

-Visas if needed (for Western passports that usually means only China) and personal spending money.
+Visas if needed (for Western passports that usually means only China and Ethiopia) and personal spending money.

 What will I miss when I travel with Aardvark International?